rlofc/cage/docs/source/index.rst

 Welcome to Cage
 ===============

-Cage is an educational game development library.
+Cage is an elementry game development library.
 It is designed and developed to help teach 2D game development using the C programming language.
-Cage prefers readability over flexibility and ease-of-use over features, in the spirit of **less is more**.
+Cage prefers readability over flexibility and ease-of-use over a rich feature set, in the spirit of **less is more**.